Skip to main content

 Three applications is the right number.
 Fewer leaves your brain on the rejection; more dilutes the prep you can do per application.
 Treat them as a small batch, not a panic blast.

 Most CS interview pass rates at top companies sit in the single digits at the new-grad level.
-Five rejections in a row across different companies is statistically normal — it doesn't mean you're not employable; it means you're an ordinary candidate moving through an ordinary funnel.
-The candidates who eventually get hired had more attempts, not more talent.
+Five rejections in a row across different companies is statistically normal in the 2026 hiring cycle.
+It doesn't mean you're not employable; it means you're an ordinary candidate moving through an ordinary funnel.
+Per the BLS Occupational Outlook for software developers, demand is real but the new-grad funnel is dense, and the candidates who eventually get hired had more attempts, not more talent.

 Frequently asked questions